levipereira/yolov9-qat/README.md

 We use [TensorRT's pytorch quntization tool](https://github.com/NVIDIA/TensorRT/tree/main/tools/pytorch-quantization) to finetune training QAT yolov9 from the pre-trained weight, then export the model to onnx and deploy it with TensorRT.
 The accuray and performance can be found in below table.

+Important:
+🌟 We still have plenty of nodes to improve Q/DQ, and we rely on the community's contribution to enhance this project, benefiting us all.
+Let's collaborate and make it even better! 🚀

 ## Release Highlights
 - This release includes an upgrade from TensorRT 8 to TensorRT 10, ensuring compatibility with the CUDA version supported - by the latest NVIDIA Ada Lovelace GPUs.